-Eagle Pack makes three different kinds of puppy food, and six different adult dry dog food.
-It includes a specially formulated puppy food for large/giant breeds.
-It, also, includes a reduced calorie dog food for overweight dogs.
-There is large and giant breed puppy food, original chicken meal and pork meal, and small breed chicken meal & pork meal puppy food.
-The adult food includes original Adult lamb meal and brown rice, original chicken meal and pork meal, reduced fat adult, large and giant breed adult, small breed chicken meal and pork meal, and power adult.
+Eagle Pack makes three different kinds of puppy food and six different adult dry dog food.
+It includes specially formulated puppy food for large/giant breeds.
+It, also, includes reduced-calorie dog food for overweight dogs.
+There is a large and giant breed puppy food, original chicken meal and pork meal, and small breed chicken meal & pork meal puppy food.
+The adult food includes original Adult lamb meal and brown rice, original chicken meal and pork meal, reduced-fat adult, large and giant breed adult, small breed chicken meal and pork meal, and power adult.

-The power adult dog food is for especially active dogs.
-It includes glucosamine hydrochloride to for joint health.
-Eagle Pack is one of the more reasonably priced of the high-end dog food.
-A thirty pound bag of dog food costs about $40.
-This dog food is available on-line, and is available at all retail pet stores and Walmart.
+The power of adult dog food is for especially-active dogs.
+It includes glucosamine hydrochloride for joint health.
+Eagle Pack is one of the more reasonably priced high-end dog food.
+A thirty-pound bag of dog food costs about $40.
+This dog food is available online and is available at all retail pet stores and Walmart.
 It is a complete and balanced dog food as certified by the Association of American Feed Control Officials.

 — Some Sort of Fine-Dining Dog Food

-The Fromm Family dog food looks like the menu from a five star restaurant.
+The Fromm Family dog food looks like the menu from a five-star restaurant.
 There are over two dozen varieties of dog food including such exotic flavors as Hasen Duckenpfeffer and Chicken au Frommage.
-All are complete and balanced so all are a healthy alternative.
+All are complete and balanced so all are healthy alternatives.

-A thirty-three pound bag of food costs $50.
+A thirty-three-pound bag of food costs $50.
 Shipping is free with an online purchase.
 This dog food is available at Petco, Petsmart, and Amazon.
 It may be available at Walmart, but this high-end type of dog food is rarely stocked at Walmart.
-There are, also, a variety of canned dog food made by Fromm Family.
+There is, also, a variety of canned dog food made by Fromm Family.

 7. Nature’s Logic